socratools/socradoc/doc/soundcraft-notepad-usb-protocol.md

 of numbers.

 Note that the meter feature only works while the ducker is enabled.
-If the ducker is *not* enabled, all meter responses will be all-0x00, so you will receive a `0x00000000` value for meter_uint which means the dB conversion function will compute the logarithm of `0` which will either compute as negative infinity, throw an exception, or similar.
+If the ducker is *not* enabled, all meter responses will be all 0x00, so you will receive a `0x00000000` value for meter_uint which means the dB conversion function will compute the logarithm of `0` which will either compute as negative infinity, throw an exception, or similar.